 When to see a doctor about irregular periods

-Talk to a doctor or clinician if your periods seem more irregular than usual, or if your period comes with symptoms like the ones listed above.
+Talk to a doctor or clinician if your periods seem more irregular than usual, if your period comes with symptoms like the ones listed above, or if you’re experiencing symptoms of toxic shock syndrome, such as fever, confusion, nausea, or vomiting.
 Even if it’s being caused by an everyday factor, your primary care provider, OB-GYN, midwife or another women’s health specialist can help diagnose it.

 They can talk with you about your symptoms, perform tests and help diagnose the reason for your menstrual irregularities – then recommend treatment options tailored to you and your needs.